Think with Enlab

 .net core config example 2.1 3

-See source code below:
+See the source code below:

 namespace WebApplication